thesoul214/typescript-cheatsheet/README.md

 ### Array Destructuring

-Arrays may also be destructured in TypeScript, keep in mind that all the assigned types to the array values won't be lost when destructured.
+Arrays may also be destructured in TypeScript, keep in mind that all the assigned types to the array values won"t be lost when destructured.

 ```ts
   const testResults: number[] = [3.89, 2.99, 1.38];